x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 ### structure

-*Object* *nullable*. *Structure* contains the information needed to interpret the data available in the message.
+*Object* *nullable*. *Structure* contains the information needed to interpret the data available in the message, such as the list of concepts used.
 Example:

     "structure": {
         "id": "ECB_EXR_WEB",